- 1kg potato, cut into even chunks

 Onions are endlessly versatile and an essential ingredient in countless recipes.
 Native to Asia…

-- 8 large meaty pork & leek sausage, removed from their skins
+- 8 large meaty pork & leek sausages, removed from their skins

 - 175ml chicken stock

-- 2 tomato, each cut into 6 wedges
+- 2 tomatoes, each cut into 6 wedges

 A member of the nightshade family (along with aubergines, peppers and chillies), tomatoes are in…

 - veg of your choice or baked beans, to serve

 Heat oven to 200C/180C fan/gas 6.
 Boil the potatoes for 20 mins, then drain and mash with the butter, milk and seasoning.
 Stir in the Red Leicester or cheddar.

 Meanwhile, heat the oil in a non-stick pan and fry the onion,stirring frequently, for 5 mins until softened.
 Add the sausages and break them up with a wooden spoon until you get a texture similar to chunky mince.
 Pour in the stock and simmer for 8 mins.